spatie/laravel-event-sourcing/docs/using-aggregates/testing-aggregate-roots.md

     ->assertNotRecorded(MoneySubstracted::class);
 ```

 You could write the above test a bit shorter.
-The given events can be passed to the `fake` method as well.
+The given events can be passed to the `fake` method.
 You're also not required to use the `when` function.

 ```php
 $accountAggregate = AccountAggregate::fake([